were there women poets in ancient ireland?

 However, what most people overlook, is that the laws represented an ideal, just like our laws of today.
 For example, we believe our society is sophisticated, just and equal, when in fact, it is anything but.
 Legislation amounts to words on a page; it’s what we like to think our society looks like.

 Meanwhile, as any woman can tell you, women are still discriminated against, particularly in the workplace, and the LGBTQ community face horrible prejudice on a daily basis, as do the disabled.
-I have personal experience of these.

 How many women have been interrogated in job interviews about their plans to have children?
 I certainly have during my retail management days, and I still burn with anger and resentment that not one of my male colleagues faced the same ordeal.
 Firstly, it’s an invasion of my private life and no-one’s business but my own.
 Secondly, it has no bearing on my ability to do my job.